minaandrawos/machat/README.md

     #Run the chat server with the default port
     go run cmd/chatserver/chatserver.go

-  There is an example TCP chat client application code which supports three user flags:
+  There is an example TCP chat client application code provided which supports three user flags:

  - '-client' : for client name